wclr/yalc/README.md

 ### Add
-- Run `yalc add my-package` in your dependant project, it will copy current version frome store to your project's `.yalc` folder and inject `file:.yalc/my-package` dependency in package.json.
+- Run `yalc add my-package` in your dependant project, it will copy current version from store to your project's `.yalc` folder and inject `file:.yalc/my-package` dependency in package.json.
 - You may add particular versoin `yalc add my-package@version`, this version will be fixed in `yalc.lock` file and while updates it will not update to newly published versions.

 ### Link